UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ### Configuration

-- Each SQL VMs will have two 128GB data disks.
+- Each SQL VM will have the number and size of data disks specified, of up to 1TiB each.
+The SQL extension will configured these into a single volume using Storage Spaces.

-- The template configures the SQL instances with contained database authentication set to true.
+- The template configures the SQL instances with contained database authentication set to **true**.

+- The SQL VMs and the file share witness will be configured in an availability set:

+    - Integrated systems (fault domains:3, update domains:5)

-- The DNS suffix for public IP addresses by default will be `azurestack.external` unless you change it to `azure.ukcloud.com`
+- The DNS suffix for public IP addresses.

 ## Overview of the ARM Template deployment process for Azure Stack using Service Principal Name (SPN) authentication